reinout/massless/DEVELOPMENT.md

 Virtualenvs keep your global python installation nice and clean.
 They also help code completion.

-- Create the virtualenv in the `venv` dir.
+- Create the virtualenv in the `.venv` dir.
 This is a convention that's also picked up by vscode
 - Activate it when working on the project.
 - Install the requirements.

-    $ python3 -m venv venv --prompt massless
+    $ python3 -m venv .venv --prompt massless
-    $ venv/bin/activate         # <== On windows
+    $ .venv/bin/activate         # <== On windows
-    $ source venv/bin/activate  # <== On linux/mac
+    $ source .venv/bin/activate  # <== On linux/mac
     $ pip install -r requirements.txt

 When you changed requirements, rerun the "pip install".
 Working on a project again after a time?: don't forget to activate again.